zSemper/JsonJei/README.md

 # Json Jei

-JsonJei is a mod allowing you to add custom jei categories and recipes via data and resource packs.
+A mod about adding custom jei categories and recipes via data- and resource-packs.
+Useful for modpack creator to show custom functionalities or recipes inside jei.

 ---

 ## Categories

 Jei uses categories to show different recipes.
-To create categories the JSON files have to be placed in a specific path: `data/[id]/jei_category`.
+To create a category the JSON file must be placed in a specific path: `data/[namespace]/jei_category`.
-A JSON for a category is made up of three different parts
+The JSON for a category is made up of three different parts

 1. [Category](docs/entries/category.md)